-- Qualify as an African-American male, or be age 25 or older, or be in a major which is non-traditional for their gender--for example, women in engineering or men in nursing. - · Have a high school diploma or equivalent - · Be fully admitted to JSCC - · Be degree-seeking - Be enrolled for at least six hours per semester, and - Initially have a cumulative grade point average of 2.0 or better and maintain a minimum 2.0 term and cumulative grade point average for renewal.
+- Qualify as an African-American male, or be age 25 or older, or be a non-native English speaker, or be in a major which is non-traditional for their gender--for example, women in engineering or men in nursing. - · Have a high school diploma or equivalent - · Be fully admitted to JSCC - · Be degree-seeking - · Be enrolled for at least six hours per semester, and - Initially have a cumulative grade point average of 2.0 or better and maintain a minimum 2.0 term and cumulative grade point average for renewal.